neuralmagic/guidellm/README.md

 Diagram HERE

-**GuideLLM is a tool designed to optimize the deployment of large language models (LLMs).** By evaluating model performance and cost under various workload configurations, it helps users determine the optimal hardware resources needed to meet service level objectives (SLOs).
+**GuideLLM is a tool designed to optimize the deployment of large language models (LLMs) through benchmarking simulated workloads on an inference server.** By evaluating model performance and cost under various workload configurations,it helps users determine the optimal hardware resources needed to meet service level objectives (SLOs).
 This ensures efficient and cost-effective LLM inference serving without compromising user experience.

 GuideLLM can help you: